Three years full-time.

 Further information about the University's relationship with the Association for Nutrition is available in the PSRB register.

 There is an optional work-based module, which provides an excellent opportunity for you to gain relevant work experience and enhance your employability skills.
 In addition, students at all levels are encouraged to seek out appropriate relevant work experience, either voluntary or paid in their spare time, as a means to improve their employability skills and to network with potential future employers.

 Full downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.

-This module introduces students to some of the ways in which food production and processing influences nutritional quality and human health.
-Students are also introduced to food microbiology and possible contaminants and toxins, and some of the measures used to prevent harm from these sources.
-Quality assurance systems within the food industry and current legislative and regulatory structures that protect consumer health will be discussed through examination of case studies.
+Healthy populations require food that is of an appropriate nutritional quality and safe for consumption.
+This module therefore introduces students to some of the ways in which food production and processing influences nutritional quality and food safety, and subsequently human health.
+Students are also introduced to food spoilage and food contaminants (microbiological, chemicals, natural toxins), and some of the measures used to prevent harm from these sources.

-This module will investigate the fundamentals of biochemistry starting from basic atomic structure and bonding to then focus on the structure, function and metabolism of macromolecules.
+This module is designed to give a solid foundation on which to build further study in biological science.
+It will investigate the fundamentals of biochemistry starting from basic atomic structure and bonding to then focus on the structure, function and metabolism of macromolecules.
 Students with differing levels of previous knowledge of chemistry and biology will be introduced to the range of processes taking place within the body at a molecular level.